lukasroegner/homebridge-nuki/README.md

 # homebridge-nuki

 This project is a homebridge plugin for Nuki devices.
-Initially, the plugin will only support the Nuki Opener.

 The device information is loaded from the local Nuki Bridge, therefore you just have to specify an API token for communication with the Nuki Bridge.

+The Nuki SmartLock is exposed as a lock in Homekit with support for:
+- Lock/Unlock

 The Nuki Opener is exposed as a lock in Homekit with support for:
 - Lock/Unlock